-The Trust is subject to other price risk, arising principally in relation to the growth portfolio (growth assets within the main portfolio) which includes directly held equities, equities held through pooled or segregated vehicles and a range of strategies that aim to produce absolute returns in all market environments.
+The Trust is subject to other price risk, principally in relation to the growth assets which include directly held equities, equities held through pooled or segregated vehicles, commercial property, unlisted infrastructure and a range of strategies that aim to produce absolute returns in all market environments.
+There is also more limited exposure to other price risk within the Matching Plus Portfolio, principally in relation to the allocation to commercial property.